Shreyaguptaa27/flight_status/README.md

 Live Project

-You can view the live project at: FlightStatus Live Demo Installation
+You can view the live project at:  https://shreyaguptaa27.github.io/flight_status/ Installation

 To run this project locally: